Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Summary and conclusions

 \section{Summary and conclusions}

-We have studied the superconductivity in the {\it ab initio} Hamiltonians for CaCuO$_2$, Hg1201, Bi2201, and Bi2212 derived by using the experimental crystal structure in Ref.~\onlinecite{moree2022} without adjustable parameters .
-The dominance of SC order against severely competing stripe states and antiferromagnetic state in a wide range of hole concentration are shown in the solutions for the ground state of all four materials obtained from the variational Monte Carlo calculations, which agrees with the experimental results.
+We have studied the superconductivity in the {\it ab initio} Hamiltonians for CaCuO$_2$, Hg1201, Bi2201, and Bi2212 derived by using the experimental crystal structure in Ref.~\cite{moree2022} without adjustable parameters .
+The dominance of SC order against severely competing stripe states and AFM state in a wide range of hole concentration is shown in the solutions for the ground state of all four materials obtained from the variational Monte Carlo calculations, which agrees with the experimental results.

-The SC order parameter $F_{\rm SC}^{\infty}$ at the optimal doping shows consistency with the superfluid density measured in the muon spin resonance and the machine learning analysis of the ARPES data for Bi2212 and Bi2201. $F_{\rm SC}^{\infty}$ decreases with increasing doping for the doping concentration $\delta>0.05$, showing a similarity to the SC gap reported in the STM and ARPES measurements.
+The SC order parameter $F_{\rm SC}^{\infty}$ at the optimal doping shows consistency with the superfluid density measured in the $\mu$SR and the machine learning analysis of the ARPES data for Bi2212 and Bi2201. $F_{\rm SC}^{\infty}$ decreases with increasing doping for the doping concentration $\delta>0.05$, showing a similarity to the SC gap reported in the STM and ARPES measurements.
 On the other hand, $F_{\rm SC}^{\infty}$ quickly decreases to zero toward $\delta=0$ for $\delta<0.05$ forming a dome structure which has a similarity to experimental $T_{c}$, but the dome peak appears at slightly lower $\delta$ for the calculated $F_{\rm SC}^{\infty}$.
 This may be attributed to the reduced renormalization factor suggested by the broadened momentum distribution.